Convert a NumPy array to LaTeX

 """

-Render latex code to png image
+Render LaTeX code to a PNG image

 """